karlrees/docker_bedrockserver/README.md

 docker run -dit --name="minecraft" --network="host" -v mcdata:/mcdata karlrees/docker_bedrockserver
 ```

-However, it's nonetheless possible that Docker (or more likely you) could eventually inadvertantly remove the volume somehow.
-A more fool-proof solution is to actually mount the volume to the host, as shown in the next section.
+*However, it's nonetheless possible that Docker (or more likely you) could eventually inadvertantly remove the volume somehow.
+A more fool-proof solution is to actually mount the volume to the host, as shown in the next section.*

+## Advanced Instructions

 ### Single-server with externally mounted data